Reduced Density Matrices Through Machine Learning: Richardson Model

 \subsection{ML Results}

-We wish to train a NN on the pair-pair correlation function $C \in \mathbb{R}^{L^2 \times L^2}$, which has $L^4$ elements in total.
+We wish to train a NN on the pair-pair correlation function (a special $2$-RDM) $C \in \mathbb{R}^{L^2 \times L^2}$, which is a symmetric positive semi-definite real matrix with $L^4$ elements in total.
 Since the self-attention mechanism has quadratic time and space complexity, the memory requirements are proportional to $L^8$, which can be extremely difficult for large $L$.
-Therefore, we chose to focus exclusively on the SIREN architecture for this model. \cref{subsubsec:Coordinate domain and periodic wrap and symmetry} contains a discussion on how to construct 2D normalized coordinates for the input to the SIREN.
-We now show how we construct four-dimensional normalized coordinates for the Richardson model in a similar approach.
-We store the correlator as a rank-4 tensor
+Therefore, we chose to focus exclusively on the SIREN architecture for this model.